Light

 © Jayni Bloch 1999

-The pond was dirty, green slimy stuff floating on the surface.
-I glanced over the green slimy bubbly algae that covered the surface.
-Like vomit I thought.
+TreeFrogThe pond was dirty.
+Green slimy stuff floated on the surface.
+Like vomit, I thought.
+I glanced over the slimy bubbling algae that covered the stagnant surface.

 It stared then jumped and moved and stared again.
 This went on for some time as I watched the frog trying to get some reaction from me.
 What was it trying to tell me?

-Another frog came swimming from the bottom of the pond to the surface.
+Another frog joined, swimming from the bottom of the pond to the surface.
 It stopped mid stroke, went absolutely still for a moment and dived back into the deep to hide under the rocks again.

 Most frogs behave like frogs.
 But some frogs don't.